rgreminger/tilburg-science-hub/docs/setup/python.md

     ```python3 --version```

     instead.
-Now you should see a message like the one above and are good to go for the course.
+Now you should see a message like the one above and are good to go.